Nuitka/Nuitka/README.rst

 exception, which will be propagated through the ``+`` operation.
 That part is just Constant Propagation as normal.

-The call ``side_effect_having()`` will have to be retained though, but the ``print`` does not and can be turned into an explicit raise.
-The statement sequence can then be aborted and as such the ``something_else`` call needs no code generation or consideration anymore.
+The call ``side_effect_having()`` will have to be retained, though, but the ``print`` does not and can be turned into an explicit raise.
+The statement sequence can then be aborted, and as such the ``something_else`` call needs no code generation or consideration anymore.

-To that end, Nuitka works with a special node that raises an exception and is wrapped with a so-called "side_effects" expression, but yet can be used in the code as an expression having a value.
+To that end, Nuitka works with a special node that raises an exception and is wrapped with a so-called "side_effects" expression, yet can be used in the code as an expression having a value.

 .. admonition:: Status

-   The propagation of exceptions is mostly implemented but needs handling in every kind of operations, and not all of them might do it already.
+   The propagation of exceptions is mostly implemented but needs handling in every kind of operation, and not all of them might do it already.
 As work progresses or examples arise, the coverage will be extended.
-Feel free to generate bug reports with non-working examples.
+You are welcome to generate bug reports with non-working examples.

 Exception Scope Reduction